ZbutwialyPiernik/sudoku/README.md

 - Animations
 - I18n
 - Tests
+- Save board on page refresh on web
 - Make keyboard work on web (works currently only on Android, on IOS should too but I'm not able to test It)

 ## Screenshots